shan8851/buidl-it/README.md

-# 👷 BuildIt 🛠️
+# 👷 BuidlIt 🛠️

 ## Motivation

 Ever googled `Side project ideas`, `beginner app ideas` or some other version of those?
-Yeah, me to...
+Yeah, me too...

 In fact this project come about because yet again I could not think of a project idea to build.